floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 ```

 In C++ this function takes no arguments, but in C this function takes *any*
-number arguments (I can't think of a situation where that would actually be
+number of arguments (I can't think of a situation where that would actually be
 useful, since there's no way to access this "variable argument list" inside
 the function, I guess it's a leftover 'syntax pollution' from old K&R style
 function declaration syntax).